NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 1. From Visual Studio's options, select the `Package Manager` node and its "General" settings.
 Check the box to "Allow NuGet to download missing packages during build" and click OK. *Note that in NuGet 2.7, the phrase "during build" was removed from this setting.* This setting is stored in the user's `%AppData%\NuGet\NuGet.config` file, but it can also be specified in any `NuGet.config` file that applies to the solution being built, as documented on the [NuGet Config File] page.
 1. Specify an environment variable called `EnableNuGetPackageRestore` with a value of `true` before launching Visual Studio or MSBuild.

-### NuGet 2.7+

-Starting with NuGet 2.7, package restore consent is **ON** by default.
-This means that all users are implicitly opted into restoring missing packages during build.
-This eliminates hurdles encountered by users when attempting to build projects that use NuGet, especially if the user is unfamiliar with NuGet and the package restore consent concept.
-When building a solution in Visual Studio, any missing packages will be automatically downloaded during build, and a cancellable progress window will be shown.
-Additionally, a message will be written to the Output window to indicate that package restore executed.

 #### Omitting Packages from Source Control